-Talked with the Doctor but Aren’t Getting Results?
+Talked with the Licensed Medical Provider but Aren’t Getting Results?

 Many things can cause lowered libido, but hormones are probably the problem if you enter perimenopause or menopause.
 Hormone deficiencies cause low libido and lead to clitoral atrophy and vaginal dryness, which makes the idea of having even sex less attractive.
 The hormones at play here are your sex hormones estrogen, progesterone, and testosterone.
 When they decline, then you need a boost.
 That boost comes in the form of Hormone Replacement Therapy or Hormone Optimization.

 HRT for Women’s Sexual Health

 You’ve probably heard of hormone replacement therapy as a common treatment for menopausal symptoms in women.
 In a recent study of postmenopausal women, researchers found that hormone replacement therapy significantly increased the libido, interest in sex of the participants.
 When we say “significantly,” we don’t just mean a little bit.
 The study reported a 44% increase in sexual interest.
 This study was initially intended to measure how HRT affects memory in menopausal women, so the results about how progesterone and estrogen therapy came as a surprise.

 There’s been a lot of media, both negative and positive, about Hormone Replacement Therapy.
 You work hard on your body.
 As with anything that you are considering putting into your body, you should weigh the benefits of such treatment against the possible negative side effects.